Who Determines Fault in a Car Accident in NJ?

 If it’s you, you likely can’t recover maximum compensation.
 If it’s the other side, they’re likely going to have to pay you for everything you’ve been through.

 Obviously, the latter scenario sounds ideal to most car accident victims.
-And many partner with a qualified lawyer to try to make that outcome more likely.
+Many partners with qualified lawyers to try to make that outcome more likely.

 If you want to give yourself a strong shot at maximizing your car accident compensation, speak with Rosengard Law Group.
 Our experienced legal team will walk you through your chances and all of your legal options, leaving no stone unturned.